 There will be some disruption while this upgrade is underway, including partial and possibly full road closures and traffic diversions as the new pipe work is laid.
 However resident access will be maintained, including for rubbish and recycling services, and emergency vehicles.
 We’ll keep residents updated about disruptions as they arise.

-This work is expected to be completed by Christmas.
+This work is expected to be completed by January 2023.